Christopher Sclater Millard: Scholarship on Oscar Wilde

 Around 1900, Millard began his compilation and collection of Wildeana in earnest, collaborating with Robert Ross and another scholar of Wilde's works, Walter Edwin Ledger, and he continued to acquire material on and off from much of his life.
 In 1904 he travelled to Bagneux, south of Paris, with Wilde's friend and biographer Robert Sherard to visit Wilde's grave there.
 It was, he wrote, "a pilgrimage of love when we watered with our tears the roses and lilies with which we covered the poet's grave".
-(Wlide's remains were later removed to Père Lachaise Cemetery in Paris.)
+(Wilde's remains were later removed to Père Lachaise Cemetery in Paris.)

 In 1905, Millard published his first book, a translation of Prétextes, André Gide's study of Wilde, under the pseudonym Stuart Mason.
 In November 1907, he published the first volume of his bibliography, a comprehensive catalogue of Wilde's poetic works, with a dedication to Charles Scott Moncrieff.

 In 1908, Millard released Oscar Wilde: Art and Morality, a defence of The Picture of Dorian Gray.
 This was followed in the same year by a privately printed bibliography of Oscar Wilde and, in 1910, by The Oscar Wilde Calendar with a "quotation from the works of Oscar Wilde for every day in the year with some unrecorded sayings selected by Stuart Mason".
 In early 1912, he published Oscar Wilde: Three Times Tried, the first complete account of the trials which later became the basis for the 1960 film The Trials of Oscar Wilde starring Peter Finch as Wilde.

 In July 1914, Millard's Bibliography of Oscar Wilde appeared to wide acclaim.
 "It is my life's work", he wrote to Walter Ledger, "and the only thing I am likely to be remembered for to my merit."
 Ross called it "an astonishing and ingenious compilation", claiming that in ten minutes of turning the proofs he had learned "more about Wilde's writings than Wilde himself ever knew".

 In 1920, Millard published his last work on Wilde—Oscar Wilde and the Aesthetic Movement—which dealt with the caricatures of Wilde in the music of the 1880s.

 Throughout his career, Millard sought to defend Wilde and to expose works incorrectly or fraudulently attributed to Wilde.
 In 1926 he was sued for libel by Messrs.
 Hutchinson and Methuen publishers for a letter he had circulated among the bookselling trade claiming that Methuen had knowingly "succeeding in foisting on an unsuspecting public" a play called For Love of the King allegedly by Wilde, but according to Millard, in fact a forgery authored by Mrs. Wodehouse Pearse, also known as Princess Chantoon.
 Although the play was agreed to be a fake, the jury found in favour of Methuen.